-Decorating a home costs money and takes time.
-In a new occasional series, we speak to the experts to discover how to get things right first time.
-This issue, Georgia Spray, founder of affordable online art platform Partnership Editions, shares her tips for choosing art
+Decorating a home costs money and takes time, so we speak to the experts to discover how to get things right first time.
+Here, Georgia Spray, founder of affordable online art platform Partnership Editions, shares her tips for choosing art for your home

 GEORGIA SPRAY’S SITTING ROOM, FEATURING ART WORKS BY RICHARD HART, THINA DUBE & ROSE ELECTRA HARRIS, ALL AVAILABLE AT PARTNERSHIPEDITIONS.COM.
 IMAGE: THEA LOVSTAD